degun/great/pages/chimney.md

 Our professional chimney builders make sure that we only use the best mortar mix to build your chimney.
 For a more durable hold, we use Type N mortar mix which is great for building chimneys.
 This type of cement is sulfate-resistant which prevents corrosion.

-What’s more, to keep it protected from even the harshest weather conditions, we at First Rate Roofing use solvent-based dark paint.
+What’s more, to keep it protected from even the harshest weather conditions, we at The Great Construction Company use solvent-based dark paint.

 **Stainless Steel**